Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training

-\textbf{OffLoad Setting} In the experiments, the offload configuration was set to enable stage 1, offloading the optimizer state to the CPU with the device set to "cpu" and pin memory enabled as true.
-Additionally, communication and computation overlap was enabled, along with contiguous gradient storage.
+In our experiments, the offloading configuration was set to Stage 1, where the optimizer states were offloaded to the CPU with the \texttt{device} parameter set to \texttt{cpu} and \texttt{pin\_memory} enabled.
+Additionally, overlap between communication and computation was enabled, along with contiguous gradient storage.

 Since the 0.15B model can fit entirely within the GPU memory, it does not require model offloading.
 For the 2B model, a dual-GPU offload configuration is both the fastest and the most cost-effective.
 In contrast, a three-GPU setup provides sufficient memory to fully store the model without the need for offloading.
 Therefore, in our experiments, we utilized the offload configuration under the dual-GPU mode for the 2B model.
 This approach optimizes both performance and cost efficiency by balancing the use of computational resources and avoiding unnecessary complexity in configurations where full model storage in GPU memory is feasible.